kacppy/IMDB-actors-to-image-list/README.md

 # Special Note:
 I made an update to my old project, because today I looked at the code and saw how bad I had written it a few years ago, and it was giving me a headache.

-Original code from the previous commit came from ~ 2017.
+Original code from the second branch came from ~ 2017.

 # License